Kodo-kakaku/ModemInfo/README.md

 backend.
 Goal of the project is to provide a user-friendly interface for receiving information from 3G/LTE dongle.

 ## Features
-The main task of the backend is to request data about hardware and modem signal, the result is returned in JSON format.
-Now it is implemented to receive data from modem using serial port AT commands or using the QMI interface.
+Main task of the server part is to request data about the equipment and the modem signal.
+The problem with using modem is the lack of any standardization of commands for receiving data from the modem (each vendor uses its own commands).
+Now it is implemented to receive data from the modem using the serial port via AT commands or using the [QMI](https://en.wikipedia.org/wiki/Qualcomm_MSM_Interface) interface.
+The response is returned in a JSON format that can be studied, parsed with a script or sent to the user interface, now all information about the modem is available to you!